janniksam/Akinator.Api.Net/README.md

 ## Known issues

 - Lack of supported servers and languages
-- CancellationToken support not given at the moment
 - The GuessIsDue-method, which decides, when Akinator is ready to guess, needs to be improved significantly

 ## Basic usage